The Michigan Center for Translational Pathology (MCTP) was formed in

 specific genetic abnormalities underlying the development of his/her

 MCTP’s overarching mission is to: 1) To establish the University of Michigan as the international leader in discovery and characterization of disease biomarkers and therapeutic targets using an integrated multi-disciplinary, systems biology approach.
 2) Establish a new paradigm of bringing personalized medicine to routine clinical care through the use of high throughput sequencing.
-In parallel with the UM Health System, MCTP also has four core components to the mission: research, education, patient care and service.
+In parallel with the Michigan Medicine, MCTP also has four core components to the mission: research, education, patient care and service.
 Our specific goals are to:

 - Discover new disease biomarkers and candidate therapeutic targets using genomic, proteomic, and bioinformatics approaches.